drossDS/Forecasting_Carbon_Emissions/README.md

 Based on the validation dataset, the predicted model error that would be observed aginst the test data is approximately 3%.

-## FOrecasting Beyond the Provided Data
+## Forecasting Beyond the Provided Data
 With final model variety, training data transformation technique, training data timespan, and hyperparaemters selected, the natural gas emssions were forecasted 12 months beyond the provided data.
 A final traiing dataset was crteated from the most recent __ months of the provided emissions data and the forecasted carbone emissions are shown in the plot below.

 ****SHWO THE PLOT!!!!!!